AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Introduction

-The contribution of this paper is summarized as follows: \begin{itemize} [leftmargin=*] \item We propose a new Attention-Guided Generative Adversarial Network (AttentionGAN) for unpaired image-to-image translation.
+The contribution of this paper is summarized as follows: \begin{itemize} [leftmargin=*] \item We propose a new Attention-Guided Generative Adversarial Network (AttentionGAN) for the unpaired image-to-image translation task.
 This framework stabilizes the GANs’ training and thus improves the quality of generated images through jointly approximating attention and content masks with several losses and optimization methods. \item We design two novel attention-guided generation schemes for the proposed framework, to better perceive and generate the most discriminative foreground parts and simultaneously preserve well the unfocused objects and background.
-Moreover, the proposed attention-guided generator and discriminator can be flexibly applied in other GANs to improve multi-domain image-to-image translation tasks, which we believe would also be beneficial to other related research. \item Extensive experiments are conducted on 8 publicly available datasets and results show that the proposed AttentionGAN model can generate photo-realistic images with more clear details compared with existing methods.
+Moreover, the proposed attention-guided generator and discriminator can be flexibly applied in other GANs to improve the multi-domain image-to-image translation task, which we believe would also be beneficial to other related research. \item We conduce extensive experiments on eight popular datasets and experimental results show that the proposed AttentionGAN can generate photo-realistic images with more clear details compared with existing methods.
 We also established new state-of-the-art results on these datasets. \end{itemize}